woocommerce/woocommerce/readme.txt

 * Templating - CSS namespacing changes (courtesy of Brian Feister).
 * Templating - My account page broken up into template files (by Brian Richards)
 * Templating - CSS classes standardised.
 Instances of '.woocommerce_' & '.wc-' replaced with '.woocommerce-'
+* Templating - Ratings added to loop.
+* Tweak - Sorting uses GET to make it cache friendly
 * Tweak - Optimised class loading (autoload).
 Reduced memory consumption.
 * Tweak - Moved shortcodes and widgets to classes.
 * Tweak - Tweaks to gateways API.
 Must use WC-WPI for IPN requests (classes will only be init when needed).